vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

   - `server-key.pem`
 - Creates a browser-friendly PFX client certificate, `cert.pfx`, to use to authenticate connections to the VCH Admin portal for the VCH.

+**NOTE**: The folder and file permissions for the generated certificate and key are readable only by the user who created them.

 Running `vic-machine create` with the `--tls-cname` option also creates an environment file named <code><i>vch_name</i>.env</code>, that contains Docker environment variables that container developers can use to configure their Docker client environment:

 - Activates TLS client verification.<pre>DOCKER_TLS_VERIFY=1</pre>